lex-node/governance/constitution/constitution.md

 * **Pocket Network Foundation (Foundation):** the Ownerless Foundation domiciled in the Cayman Islands, controlled by the Council to perform Executive functions
 * **Pocket Protocol:** the consensus rules and other protocol rules and features embodied in Pocket Core as operated on the Pocket Network.
 * **Pocket Technologies:** /placeholder/ [NOTE TO DRAFT: GLOBAL REVIEW OF "POCKET NETWORK" vs. "POCKET TECHNOLOGIES" and where each is appropriate]
+* **POKT:** the unit of account recognized as "POKT" by Pocket Core on the Pocket Network and Pocket Blockchain.
+Balances of POKT are tracked in denominations of "pokt" or "upockt" in the "coins" field for each unique address / public key on the Pocket Blockchain.
+POKT is the native cryptocurrency of the Pocket Network and Pocket Blockchain.
 * **Protocol Upgrades:** software updates to Pocket Core, approved according to PIPs
 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using the Pocket Network versus competing services
 * **Settlement:** a penalty payment that proposers must make to prevent an Aragon Agreements challenge from escalating to Aragon Court